-Plant specialized metabolism is at the center of attention for a wide range of researchers starting from plant biologists and ecology communities investigators to pharmacologists and biomedical scientists.
+Plant specialized metabolism is at the center of attention for many researchers starting from plant biologists and ecology communities investigators to pharmacologists and biomedical scientists.
 In particular, plant-derived medicines and biologically active additives are commonly used nowadays (antibiotics, immunosuppressants, vitamins, and many other examples).
-Modern mass spectrometry instruments allow the rapid scanning of thousands of metabolites which results in huge amounts of high-resolution data.
+Modern mass spectrometry instruments allow the rapid scanning of thousands of metabolites, resulting in huge amounts of high-resolution data.
 Although this data represents a gold mine for future discoveries, its interpretation remains a bottleneck and requires appropriate computational methods.

-In the proposed project, we will develop first high-throughput software for in silico (computational) identification of plant specialized metabolites via database search of tandem mass spectra.
-The proposed research team will extend the coverage of recently published computational methods (VarQuest, see Gurevich et al, Nature Microbiology, 2018; Dereplicator+, see Mohimani et al, Nature Communications, 2018) from bacterial metabolites to plant metabolites.
+In the proposed project, we will develop the first high-throughput software for in silico (computational) identification of plant specialized metabolites via the database search of tandem mass spectra.
+The proposed research team will extend the coverage of recently published computational methods (VarQuest, see Gurevich et al., Nature Microbiology, 2018; Dereplicator+, see Mohimani et al., Nature Communications, 2018) from bacterial metabolites to plant metabolites.
 The developed software will be tested by being applied to real-world datasets of specialized plant metabolites, comprising millions of mass-spectra obtained from hundreds of species.
-Reported in silico identifications will be transmitted to our foreign scientific partners to be experimentally validated including isolation and structural identification of the most interesting molecules annotated as previously unknown.
+Reported in silico identifications will be transmitted to our foreign scientific partners to be experimentally validated, including isolation and structural identification of the most interesting molecules annotated as previously unknown.

-All proposed computational tools created in close cooperation of qualified scientific software developers and their experienced end-users will become publicly available both as command-line utilities for batch searches and convenient web-services.
-Thus, they will become the utmost demanded by other groups working on plant specialized metabolism and could be a basis for many future studies.
+All proposed computational tools created in close cooperation of qualified scientific software developers and their experienced end-users will become publicly available both as command-line utilities for batch searches and convenient web services.
+Thus, they will become the utmost demand by other groups working on plant specialized metabolism and could be a basis for many future studies.
 Moreover, as part of the proposed project, the created software will be applied to huge amounts of publicly available data, comprising millions of plant-derived mass-spectra.
-This experiment may potentially lead to the identification of previously unknown biologically active compounds and reveal new facts on the evolution of chemical diversity within the plant kingdom.
+This experiment may lead to identifying previously unknown biologically active compounds and revealing new facts on the evolution of chemical diversity within the plant kingdom.